 Panama has excellent sanitary conditions and water can be consumed directly from the taps.
 The traveller’s diarrhoea that is found in other parts of Latin America is rare in Panama.
 Food is up to the standards and is prepared in extremely hygienic conditions.

 No extra vaccines or flu shots are required when visiting Panama.
 Panama is a tropical country, so one might expect mosquitoes to be a nuisance here.
 However, mosquito control is quite effective in the region.
 Mosquito repellents would only be required when you are in the rainforest after dusk, hiking or staying overnight in the jungle.

-Most of the doctors in Panama are US trained due to its long association with the US.
+Most of the doctors in Panama are US-trained due to their long association with the US.
 The doctors in Panama are on par with US standards.

 Hospital Nacional in the city has a wing especially for tourists and is equipped with a multilingual staff.
 Facilities and services are up to the mark and most of the insurance policies are accepted here.

 The voltage in Panama is same as in US and Canada that is 110V.
 All your regular electric appliances will work here.